la3pna/matlab/vna/README.md

 % Calibrating the Dual Six-Port Automatic Network Analyser,"
 % IEEE Trans.
 MTT, Vol. 27,No. 12, December 1979, pp. 987-998

-Use TRL stone if you don't understand the difference between the routines, this one works on touchstone files.
+Use TRL stone if you don't understand the difference between the routines, this one works on touchstone files directly.

 For TRL stone, check that your line length is propper, if it is to short, you will get invalid data with no way to determine that.
 Please look at the resolved issues to see if anyone else has the same problem.